fls-bioinformatics-core/auto_process_ngs/docs/source/overview.rst

   functionality to fetch data, detect errors, generate statistics, and handle special cases.

+* :doc:`auto_process.py analyse_barcodes <using/analyse_barcodes>`
+  analyses the barcode sequences in the Fastqs produced by ``make_fastqs``.
+This can help for example if demultiplexing has failed due to mislabeling of samples.

 * :doc:`auto_process.py setup_analysis_dirs <using/setup_analysis_dirs>`
   sets up individual project directories for each of the projects within the sequencing run.